appacitive/builder-docs/server/javascript/samples/employee-directory/index.md

 }
 ```

 The `EmployeeCollection` is the collection of all employees.
 It overrides the default fetch function of the collection, to add or remove filters ( to filter stuff on basis of firstname or lastname or nothing) to the query before making fetch call.

-By default the query property in `Appacitive.Collection` is initialized with a `FindAll` query for that model.
-In our case the model is employee.
+By default the query property in `Appacitive.Collection` is initialized with a <a href="http://help.appacitive.com/v1.0/index.html#javascript/data_querying-data" target="_blank">FindAll <i class="glyphicon glyphicon-share-alt"></i></a> query for that model.
+In our case the model is Employee.

 ```javascript
 // Employee Collection